Still life paintings by Vincent van Gogh (Paris): Books

 Still Life with French Novels and a Rose is a painting with a number of novels with bindings of contrasting colors: green against pink and red.
 The books are meant to represent seven Parisian novels Van Gogh owned, that Van Gogh described as "a great source of light", regardless of the somber literature they contain.
-The dashes of lemon, pink, orange and green seem to bring life to the books, like the blossoming flower that also adds a feeling that the paintings is made for a woman.
-In 1888 Van Gogh gave this painting and another to his sister, Wil for her birthday.
+The dashes of lemon, pink, orange and green seem to bring life to the books, like the blossoming flower that also adds a feeling that the paintings are made for a woman.
+In 1888, Van Gogh gave this painting and another to his sister, Wil for her birthday.
 The other painting was made in Arles and is titled Blossoming Almond Branch in a Glass with a Book (F393).

 Still Life with Books (F335) was painted by Van Gogh on a lid of a Japanese tea box.
 The books are Naturalist novels: "Braves Gens" by Jean Richepin, "Au Bonheur Des Dames" by Émile Zola and "La Fille Elisa" by Edmond de Goncourt.
 Van Gogh, an avid reader, was particularly interested by French Naturalists.
 To his sister Wil, he once wrote "they paint life as we ourselves feel it, thereby fulfilling the need we have for people to tell us the truth."

 Pair of shoes

-Van Gogh made Pair of Shoes (F255) from a pair of boots he purchased at a flea market.
+Van Gogh made Shoes (F255) from a pair of boots he purchased at a flea market.
 He wore the boots on an extended rainy walk to create the effect he wished for this painting, which may have been a tribute to the working man.
 The Van Gogh Museum speculates that they may also be symbolic for Van Gogh of his "difficult passage through life."
 Of his walking through mud to make the shoes look more worn and dirty, Van Gogh was known to say "Dirty shoes and roses can both be good in the same way."

 Van Gogh's friend and fellow artist, John Russell, received Van Gogh's Three Pairs of Shoes (F332) in 1886.
 Russell had painted a portrait of Van Gogh that he dearly loved.
 In exchange for the portrait he had given Van Gogh, Russell selected Three Pairs of Shoes and a lithograph copy of Worn Out (Eternity's Gate) (F997) that Van Gogh made in 1882.
 Russell selected these works at a time when Van Gogh had begun to make more colorful work.
 Russell's selections indicate that he understood who Van Gogh was and the messages about the peasant or working man that he wished to convey through his work.